willothy/flatten.nvim/README.md

 - [x] Pipe from terminal into a new Neovim buffer ([demo](https://user-images.githubusercontent.com/38540736/225779817-ed7efea8-9108-4f28-983f-1a889d32826f.mp4))
 - [x] Setting to force blocking from the commandline, regardless of filetype
 - [x] Command passthrough from guest to host
+- [x] Flatten instances from wezterm and kitty tabs/panes based on working directory

 ## Plans and Ideas